We're back 🤩

 Liverpool vs Arsenal - Sunday, August 31st.

-Arsenal vs Nottingham Forest - TBC.
+Arsenal vs Nottingham Forest - Saturday, September 13th.

-Arsenal vs Manchester City - TBC.
+Arsenal vs Manchester City - Sunday, September 21st.

 Always one to circle on the Premier League calendar, the North London Derby between Arsenal and Tottenham never fails to entertain.